omarreis/GBE3D/demos/SailboatDemo/README.md

 App is not available in the stores, but runs ok on iOS and Android.
 To run on these devices, you must compile from source.

+But you can experiment with this app by using *OPYC* sailing game.
+OPYC combines the 3D scene with 2D animation using physics (Box2D engine) integrating realtime NOAA GFS winds and high resolution world maps (GSHHG).
+Available on stores (iOS and Android) search for "OPYC".

 ## Video